-With respect to publishing patterns in Elsevier journals, the growth of OA has been relatively moderate compared to the overall picture in Germany: from 2012 to 2020 the total proportion of DEAL articles published in Elsevier journals that were made OA increased only from 25.2% to 36.8%.
-Regarding individual OA categories, we observe the largest changes occurring from around 2014 onwards in Elsevier journals: the number of Gold articles increased from 950 articles in 2014 to 1,497 articles in 2020, and the number of Hybrid articles increased from 681 articles in 2014 to 1,188 articles in 2020.
-In terms of market share, the most prominent feature is that of YOY losses for Elsevier in the Hybrid OA market share of >5% in consecutive years in 2019 and 2020, however, this appears to be driven more by the surge of Hybrid OA publishing in other venues rather than a reduction in the volume of Hybrid OA published by Elsevier (which is also reflected in the large gain of market share (+9.5%) for Elsevier of closed articles in 2020).
-Another interesting feature is the growth of Green OA in Elsevier journals in 2020 (+5.7% market share), suggesting an increasing proportion of researchers publishing in Elsevier journals are depositing their work to OA repositories in comparison to across all publishers as a whole.
+With respect to publishing patterns in Elsevier journals, the growth of OA has been relatively moderate compared to the overall picture in Germany: From 2012 to 2020 the total proportion of DEAL articles published in Elsevier journals that were made OA increased only from 25.2% to 36.8%.
+Regarding individual OA categories, we observe the largest changes occurring from around 2014 onwards in Elsevier journals: The number of Gold articles increased from 950 articles in 2014 to 1,497 articles in 2020, and the number of Hybrid articles increased from 681 articles in 2014 to 1,188 articles in 2020.
+In terms of market share, the most prominent feature is that of YOY losses for Elsevier in the Hybrid OA market share of >5% in consecutive years in 2019 and 2020; however, this appears to be driven more by the surge of Hybrid OA publishing in other venues rather than a reduction in the volume of Hybrid OA published by Elsevier (which is also reflected in the large gain of market share (+9.7%) for Elsevier of closed articles in 2020).
+Another interesting feature is the growth of Green OA in Elsevier journals in 2020 (+5.8% market share), suggesting that an increasing proportion of researchers publishing in Elsevier journals are depositing their work to OA repositories in comparison to across all publishers as a whole.
+Bronze OA will not be discussed separately here, as the decision for Bronze OA is made on the side of the publisher, not the author, and hence it is not influenced by changes in author's publishing choices.